capsule-corp-ternoa/ternoa-js/README.md

 ### Create A Development Environment

-The dockerfile is made in a way that it can be used to develope new applications with it.
+The dockerfile is made in a way that it can be used to develop new applications with it.

-Example of a typical workflows:
+Example of a typical workflow:

 - The host installs git, clones the repo and install a code editor like VS Code.
-- The host runs the container in a interactive mode with /workdir pointing to a workdir on host machine (can be your own project or ternoa-js).
+- runs the container in interactive mode with `/workdir` pointing to a work directory on the host machine (can be your own project or ternoa-js).
-- The host writes code via a code editor and uses the terminal (which is connected to the container) to run the `tsc` and `node` commands.
+- writes code via a code editor and uses the terminal to run the `tsc` and `node` commands.
 - With that setup all the changes are done locally on the host machine while the container is only used to compile and run the app.

 ```bash